vuong-ng/PandOS/README.md

 Level 7: Cooperating User Processes (Phase 6 – described in Chapter 7).
 This level introduces a shared memory space and user-level synchronization primitives to facilitate cooperating processes.

+## Run project
-To run and test the whole 5 phases, do the following:
+To run and test 5 phases, do the following:

 1. cd into `testers` and implement `make`
 > cd testers